A town with sacred camphor trees and a new-style library

 The Takeo City Library was once your basic municipal library.
 Then it underwent extensive renovations in 2013, with the goal of making it a library of the future.

 Japanese bookstore and media giant Tsutaya was invited to manage the library, and Starbucks was given a space for a specialty coffee shop geared toward library visitors.
-Gorgeous architecture meets coffeehouse and library in this modern city hotspot.
+Modern architecture meets coffeehouse and library in this urban hotspot.

 A sacred 3,000-year-old tree